MaxAB raises $6M seed round to optimize Egypt’s B2B grocery markets – TechCrunch

-Cairo based startup MaxAB looks to optimize the supply-chain network for Egypt’s food and grocery retailers.
+Cairo-based startup MaxAB looks to optimize the supply-chain network for Egypt’s food and grocery retailers.

 The B2B e-commerce company raised a $6.2 million seed-investment co-led by Beco Capital and 4DX Ventures.
-Others to join the round were 500 Startups, Endure Capital, and Outlierz Ventures.
+Others co-leaders included 500 Startups, Endure Capital and Outlierz Ventures.

 Founded in 2018, MaxAB has built a digital platform to manage procurement and delivery of grocery products to shops in Egypt.
-The startup’s developer team created an app for store-owners to purchase goods, another logistics app for its delivery fleet, and one for its customer support team.
+The startup’s developer team created an app for store owners to purchase goods, another logistics app for its delivery fleet and one for its customer support team.

-MaxAB’s target market is small-scale retailers in Egypt, who sell to the country’s 100 million population.
+MaxAB’s target market is small-scale retailers in Egypt who sell to the country’s 100 million population.

-“The Wal-Mart’s and the Krogers and Walgreen’s of Egypt only represent 10% of the market; 90% of this $50 billion market gets transacted through small mom and pop shops,” MaxAB CEO Belal El-Megharbel told TechCrunch on a call from Cairo.
+“The Walmarts and the Krogers and Walgreens of Egypt only represent 10% of the market; 90% of this $50 billion market gets transacted through small mom and pop shops,” MaxAB CEO Belal El-Megharbel told TechCrunch on a call from Cairo.

-He developed the startup idea while working as a General Manager at Careem — the Middle Eastern ride-hail company acquired by Uber in 2019 — and co-founded MaxAB with Mohamed Ben Halim.
+He developed the startup idea while working as a general manager at Careem — the Middle Eastern ride-hail company acquired by Uber in 2019 — and co-founded MaxAB with Mohamed Ben Halim.

 Both saw an opening to reduce cost and complication in Egypt’s B2B food and grocery markets.

 “It’s a very segmented supply-chain.
-Small shops in Cairo have to go through six or seven-layers in between — the shipping, unboxing, determining product quality, and setting base prices — and that’s what we’re fixing for them,” said El-Megharbel.
+Small shops in Cairo have to go through six or seven layers in between — the shipping, unboxing, determining product quality and setting base prices — and that’s what we’re fixing for them,” said El-Megharbel.

 MaxAB has a fleet of 60 trucks and a large warehouse that serves Cairo.
 The startup tailored a logistics practice for Egypt to make sure it can meet retail customer needs.
 “We’ve come up with our own model we call just-in-case inventory, where we keep three to four days additional inventory to accommodate for supplier unreliability,” explained El-Megharbel.